joesghub/measuring-AGI-performance/README.md

 To achieve this, ARC-AGI focuses on **fluid intelligence** (the ability to reason, solve novel problems, and adapt to new situations) rather than **crystallized intelligence**, which relies on accumulated knowledge and skills.
 [3]

 This distinction between intelligence's highlights the different ways humans think.
-Althought they are both valuable in our daily lives, its more valuable that we have fluidly intelligent AGI.
+Although they are both valuable in our daily lives, its more valuable that we have fluidly intelligent AGI.